Manzanita Lake Cabin

 Directions

-Located 28 miles northeast of Ketchikan on Revillagigedo Island on the northwest arm of Manzanita Lake.
+Located approximately 28 miles northeast of Ketchikan on Revillagigedo Island on the northwest arm of Manzanita Lake.
 Accessible by float plane or canoe only.
-In fall, winter, and early spring, frozen lake surface may prevent float plane access.
-Helicopter access is prohibited in this designated Wilderness area.
+In fall, winter, and early spring, the cabin may be inaccessible due to frozen lake surface.
+This cabin is in a designated Wilderness area and access by helicopter is illegal.
 Refer to USGS Ketchikan C-4.

 Amenities